As a coach, what’s your approach working with startups and entrepreneurs?

 4. Perform: Actions, Agreements, Accountability, Acknowledgement

 Ask “What will it mean to you to have taken this action?”
 “What are you agreeing to now that we have explored this topic?” and “Who will you ask to help you?”

 Accountability and Acknowledgment: The Lasting Touch

-Coaching is not just about solving problems; it’s about building a pathway for sustained growth and success.
+Coaching is not just about solving problems.
+It’s about building a pathway for sustained growth and success.

-As you consider offering your services to start-ups and entrepreneurs, remember that your coaching could be the catalyst they need to transform their ambitions into tangible achievements.
+As you consider offering your services to start-ups and entrepreneurs, remember the following.
+Your coaching could be the catalyst they need to transform their ambitions into tangible achievements.

 With the Effective Business Coaching Model, you’re well-equipped to guide them on this exciting journey.